A framework of partial error correction for intermediate-scale quantum computers: Results

 where $c$ is some constant.
 Additionally, for zero idling noise, we expect

-We apply these heuristic predictions to our numerical results as shown in Fig.~\ref{fig:eff_idling}.
-First, for each $\varepsilon_I/\varepsilon_ {CNOT} $ we fit $n_{\rm threshold}(n)$ with the linear ansatz in Eq.~(\ref{eq:nt_pheno}) taking $a$ as the fit parameter and estimating $b$ by fitting the no idling noise case with the constant ansatz~(\ref{eq:nt_idle0}).
+We apply these heuristic predictions to our numerical results as shown in Fig.~\ref{fig:mirr_threshold}.
+First, for each $\varepsilon_I/\varepsilon_ {CNOT} $ we fit $n_{\rm threshold}(n)$ with the linear ansatz in Eq.~(\ref{eq:nt_pheno}) taking $a$ as the fit parameter and estimating $b$ by fitting the no idling noise case with the constant ansatz~(\ref{eq:nt_Idle0}).
 We obtain good agreement with the numerical results.
 Secondly, we analyze the behavior of $a$ versus $\varepsilon_{I}/\varepsilon_ {CNOT} $ in more detail, by fitting it with Eq.~(\ref{eq:a_pheno}).
-Again, we obtain good agreement with the numerical results (see Fig.~\ref{fig:eff_idling}).
-The fitted $a$ values indicate that in the limit of a large system, $\varepsilon_I/\varepsilon_ {CNOT} =0.156$ ($q_I/q=1$) and $n_c/n =2/3$ results in an advantage over an all-noisy machine.
-Reducing the idling strength $8$ times gives the advantage for $n_c/n=0.22$.
+Again, we obtain good agreement with the numerical results (see Fig.~\ref{fig:mirr_threshold}).
+The fitted $a$ values indicate that in the limit of a large system, $\varepsilon_I/\varepsilon_ {CNOT} =0.005$ ($\varepsilon_I/\varepsilon_{CNOT} =0.02$) and $n_c/n =0.17$ ($n_c/n =0.47$) results in an advantage over an all-noisy machine.
 These results demonstrate that replacing a fraction of the noisy registers with the error-corrected ones enhances the power of a quantum device.